Wang-Guanyu/dl_dev_projects/project_3/README.md

-Deep Learning Course Project 3
+### Deep Learning Course Project 3

-The task is to predict the next sentance by given a sentance from a text file with RNN.
+The project is to predict the next char by given a random sentance from text file with LSTM model.

+Dataset: **tinyshakespeare** - the example from Karpathy

+Dataset can be downloaded from: